PhilippePitzClairoux/gohttp/README.md

 }

 ```
-The library will generate endpoints based off the baseUrl passed in `RegisterEndpoints`
+The library will generate endpoints based off the baseUrl passed in `RegisterEndpoints`/`RegisterEndpoint`
 and the parameters of usable functions.
 So for example, `GetMyEntity` will be called
 when the GET request matches the following path : `/test/{string}/{int}`.